danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/README.md

 - **Preview Image**:
   ![Demo Image](https://github.com/danhtran2mind/ghibli-fine-tuned-sd-2.1-repo/blob/main/visualization/demo_image.png?raw=true)

 ## Usage

 ### Encrypt Data in dataset and diffusers Folders

+To decrypt the dataset and diffusers folders, which are encrypted using git-crypt, contact me in this repository Issues tab to obtain the key.
+This data serves as a backup in case the original links are deleted.

 To decrypt the dataset and diffusers folders if they are encrypted using git-crypt: